Bad Things Happen to Good People

 The only escape for me and the chance to build a life I wanted was to run-away from home.
 I did this at 18 years of age, with only the dress I was wearing.

-So why am I telling you this because I want you to know that you can have a lot of difficult things happen in your life to be able to rise above them to build yourself a positive life.
+So why am I telling you this because I want you to know that you can have a lot of difficult things happen in your life and still go on to build yourself a positive and happy life.

 7 Steps to Overcoming Tragedies, Loss & Grief!